 The oil does not feel sticky like a regular chain lube.
 This makes sure the oil has a low pick up, meaning small particles so not stick to the chain.
 As everybody knows chain wear can be accelerated when dirt particles get in and form the black grinding paste.
 The other bonus with a less sticky oil is that it can actively flush away dirt from the chain.

-Easy fit kit, great instructions and Youtube guides!
+Scottoiler V-System Easy to fit, great instructions and Youtube guides!

 Fitting is easy, the kit comes with everything needed, and the instructions are easy to follow.
 Slot the T piece into a vacuum hose from the carbs, route the tube to the reservoir which needs to be secured using the included ties.
 It needs to be positioned as close to vertical as possible, and in an accessible area to make refilling easier.